tommy-gilligan/tommy-gilligan.github.io/articles/git-config.md

 ### Eliminate Unintended Aliases

-Over the life of a `git` repository, a single committer will end up committing to the repository under different aliases.
+Over the life of a `git` repository, a single committer can end up committing to the repository under different aliases.
 This can happen for a variety of
 reasons:

-- The author may have
+- The author may have changed their real name intentionally
+- Author may have changed

+For me personally, this has usually happened unintentionally.
+An annoying ambivalence or inattentiveness for the name or email address I"m using.

-This can impede the understanding of a repository
+This can make reading the history of the repository slightly confusing.
+Whether you're looking at the log
 ```
 commit c13dc9d768ed1708dea41e7e70952ea835328d63 (origin/main)
-Author: Tom Gilligan <tom@example.com>
+Author: Bob Taylor <bob@example.com>
 Date:   Tue Aug 8 23:18:28 2023 +1000

     Refactor the changes

 commit 487e282a9483d8c08051147eb8331d5c16c4237b
-Author: Tommy J Gilligan <tom@example.com>
+Author: Bobby J Taylor <bob@example.com>
 Date:   Tue Aug 8 23:18:28 2023 +1000

     Some changes

 commit 96b50f824765bcb5ef936bf602cbd8c270ad245e
-Author: Tommy Gilligan <tommy@example.com>
+Author: Bobby Taylor <bobby@example.com>
 Date:   Tue Aug 8 23:18:28 2023 +1000

     Initial checkin
 ```
+or a blame view:

+Thankfully `git` provides a way to coallesce multiple aliases for the same person: [`gitmailmap`](https://git-scm.com/docs/gitmailmap).
+All you need to do is provide a `.mailmap` file at the root of the repository.
+Description of file format.
+So if Bob wanted to be called ... then ... the resulting log looks like this.

 ### Make Conflict Resolution Less Error Prone

+Working with branches can result in conflicts.
+It's so important to be careful when resolving conflicts because you can end up with a result that had nothing to do with actual history of either branch.

 merge.tool
 reasoning about conflicts can be tricky